Google gives marketers data on the fastest-growing product searches

-Google is giving retailers and marketers deeper insights into the fastest-growing product categories consumers are looking for on Google Search.
+Google is giving retailers and marketers deeper insights into the fastest-growing product categories on Google Search.

 With billions of consumers around the world forced into lockdown over the past few months, consumer activity has adapted — people are buying more things online, virtual education has surged, and jigsaw puzzle sales have gone through the roof.
-As lockdown enforcements begin to ease, we could recover a semblance of “normality,” but it may take much longer to return to anything like a pre-pandemic way of life.
+As lockdown enforcements begin to ease, we could recover some semblance of normality, but anything resembling a pre-pandemic way of life is likely a long way off.
 And studies have suggested that consumer habits will change permanently as a result of COVID-19.

-We simply don’t know how consumer behavior will evolve as a result of the pandemic, but there will likely be turbulence in the retail realm for years.
+We simply don’t know how consumer behavior will evolve as a result of the pandemic, except that there will likely be turbulence for years.
 This is what Google is looking to address with its new rising retail categories tool — available now via Think with Google.

 While Google Trends already allows anyone to analyze search trends, rising retail categories was designed specifically around product searches that are rapidly gaining in popularity, which may change from day to day or month to month, depending on the region and current government advice.